george-swift/twitter-ish/README.md

 > On Twitter-ish, a user can sign-up with only their names and username.
 The photo and cover image are optional on sign up
 > as defaults will be applied.
 Users can however, edit their profile and upload their preferred photos.
 The maximum allowable
 > sizes are 2MB and 4MB for photo and cover image resectively.
 Users can share opinions and follow users.
 Subsequent iterations
-> will provide mobile suppoort and pagination.
+> will provide mobile support and pagination.

 ## Prerequisites
 - Internet connection